silnrsi/pysilfont/docs/technical.md

 Errors are reported to screen if the severity level is higher or equal to logger.scrlevel (default E) and to log based on loglevel (default W).
 The defaults for these can be set via parameters or within a script, if needed.

 With X and S, the script is terminated.
-S should be used for user problems (eg file does not exists, font is invalid) and X for programming issues (eg an invalid value has been set by code).
+S should be used for user problems (eg file does not exist, font is invalid) and X for programming issues (eg an invalid value has been set by code).
 Exception errors are mainly used by the libraries and force a stack trace.

 With Ufont objects, font.logger also points to the logger, but this is used primarily within the libraries rather than in scripts.